kudobuilder/kudo/keps/0034-instance-health.md

 For operators installing their app via e.g. `Deployment`, there’s no need at this point to also check the Status of the underlying Pods because Deployment `Status` already mirrors the readiness of the underlying Pods.
 This is true to all higher-level types like StatefulSet etc.

+To mitigate situation when a plan adds a resource we don't want to include in `Ready` condition, it's possible to opt-out from this by adding annotation `kudo.dev/skip-for-readiness-computation:true`

 ### Risks and Mitigations

 On a big cluster with a huge number of Pods and Deployments, it’s possible that a controller might have a scaling issues because of number of items it need to process.